Fire Station 8

 They were also revered for their ability to perform despite receiving outdated and hand-me-down equipment.
 Margarite Gooden, daughter of a former Station No. 8 captain, remembers, “Station 8 firefighters…they got the least of everything.
 They were always the best with the least, and they never ever let it get them down.
 They were always excellent.
 When they weren’t given the resources to be excellent, they were excellent anyway.”
 [LBA: Gooden]

-The first two Station No. 8 buildings were more than just fire stations to the underserved Hall’s Hill community.
+The 1934 and 1963 Fire Station No. 8 buildings were more than just fire stations to the underserved Hall’s Hill community.
 With few community spaces available, they became de facto community centers and meeting spaces.
 Saundra Green remembers that the first telephone in the neighborhood where you could make or receive calls was at the fire station, along with the first coke machine, a favorite for local kids.
 [LBA: Green] A social program for older adults originated there, and Boy Scouts and youth clubs were held in the community rooms.
 Since the youth in the neighborhood were not allowed in the local segregated theaters, firefighters would have movie nights projecting on the walls and serving popcorn and candy.
 [LBA: Moore] During segregation and through the civil rights movement, the fire station was the place to go and hear the latest news and political information.
 It also became the community safe haven.
 Maurgarite Gooden remembers that teens in Hall’s Hill all knew that if they ever got into trouble or were being chased in nearby neighborhoods, all they had to do was get to Fire Station No. 8, and they would take care of them.
 [LBA: Gooden]

 A Legacy Nearly Lost